Duo Multi-Factor Authentication FAQPrint

 ITS will conduct internal tests to determine the best method for deploying MFA.
 Once this method has been tested and refined, members of the W&L community will be provided with instructions and invited to begin using MFA at their own pace.
 Following this "opt-in" period, deadlines will be announced for departments to initiate use of MFA.
-The dealine for all "staff" was recently set for June 12, 2020.
-After this date, staff will receive prompts to enroll in Duo when attempting to access certain University applications.
+The dealine for all faculty, staff and students was recently set for December 31, 2020.
+After this date, employees will receive prompts to enroll in Duo when attempting to access certain University applications.

 W&L email, Box, and Workday will be the first applications to be integrated with MFA.
 Other applications that use the W&L username and password will be added later.
 Throughout the deployment, ITS will seek to minimize disruption to W&L routines and workflows, while gradually introducing the security enhancements provided by multi-factor authentication.

 We strongly recommend you choose your smartphone or tablet - these provide the best experience with Duo multi-factor authentication.

 - Install the Duo Mobile app on your smartphone, smart watch or tablet.
 The app provides two options: push notifications or Mobile Passcode.